angular/angular/aio/content/guide/router.md

 <code-example header="src/app/app.component.ts (Dragon-anchor)" path="router/src/app/app.component.3.ts" region="Dragon-anchor"></code-example>

 *   The first item in the array identifies the parent route \(`/crisis-center`\)
-*   There are no parameters for this parent route
+*   The parent route has no parameters
 *   The second item identifies the child route details about a particular crisis \(`/:id`\)
 *   The details child route requires an `id` route parameter
 *   You added the `id` of the Dragon Crisis as the second item in the array \(`1`\)